DIR Floortime® Training Program FAQs

 I don't have a clinical license or teaching credential.
 Can I still take these courses?

-The DIRFloortime® Training Program (formerly the DIR® Institute) is open to anyone who wants to learn the DIR® model and DIRFloortime® approach that is based on respectful, meaningful interactions that are tailored to each person's individual differences and promotes each person's development to its fullest potential.
-There are no college or university education prerequisites to take any of the courses offered except for the DIR 204 level course which requires that a participant hold at least a bachelor's level college degree in occupational therapy, speech therapy, psychology, social work, counseling, medicine, music therapy, or another related field.
+The DIRFloortime® Training Program (formerly the DIR® Institute) is open to anyone who wants to learn the DIR® model and DIRFloortime® approach.
+There are no college or university education prerequisites to take DIR 101, DIR 201, or DIR 202.
+To take DIR 203 and become a DIRFloortime® coach, you must have at least the equivalent of a Bachelor's level university degree and for DIR 204 and to become an Expert Training leader you must have at least the equivalent of a Master's level college degree in occupational therapy, speech therapy, psychology, social work, counseling, medicine, music therapy, or another related field.
 It is important to know that each person that holds an ICDL DIRFloortime® certificate is required to utilize the information gained in a manner that is appropriate within the laws and regulations of their state or region and within the scope of practice of their profession.
 The DIRFloortime® certificates are not "stand-alone" licenses and do not provide any authority for an individual to practice.
 Authority to practice as a professional is granted through your state or region's laws or regulations.

 Where can I take these courses?
 Can I take them online?

 ICDL offers the course both online and in-person.

 Please visit our continuing education page for more information.
 We offer professional continuing education credits for many professions and we also offer additional ones than are listed on our website for specific conferences, workshops, or courses.
 Please e-mail email@example.com if you have any questions.

 How long will it take me to complete all courses and become a DIRFloortime® Training Leader?
 How much will it cost?